Phew/zeus-selfbot/README.md

 - Note: some of the networking commands only work as root (administrator on windows), (such as ping) so make sure to run it as so if you do not want undesired behavior

-## Dynamic Json Config
+## Dynamic configuration file

-- dynamic json config file
+- dynamic configuration file
 - to use the defualt for a value just remove it from the config file
 - note: the default for some values may be None meaning that if removed the value will not be used
 - all the possible values will be shown below